Procurement Data Talks - Executive Summary

 PO Compliance

-• Purchase Order compliance measures the % of invoices that had a PO raised before invoice date, a critical compliance measure for council.
-Council who providing purchase orders as the official document issued by a buyer for the purchase (prior to invoice) will reduce non-compliance, risk, and audit concerns.
+- Purchase Order compliance measures the % of invoices that had a PO raised before invoice date, a critical compliance measure for council.
+Council who providing purchase orders as the official document issued by a purchaser for the purchase (prior to invoice) will reduce non-compliance, risk, and audit concerns.

 Top 5 Metrics